geleto/cascador-ai/README.md

 - **LLM Provider Flexibility**: Works with any major provider through the Vercel AI SDK
 - **Type-Safe**: Catch errors early with robust TypeScript support

-Built on the powerful combination of [Vercel AI SDK](https://sdk.vercel.ai/) and the [Cascada Template Engine](https://github.com/geleto/cascada), Cascador-AI delivers a developer experience that feels synchronous while providing the performance benefits of asynchronous execution.
+Built on the powerful combination of [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core/) and the [Cascada Template Engine](https://github.com/geleto/cascada), Cascador-AI delivers a developer experience that feels synchronous while providing the performance benefits of asynchronous execution.

 ## Installation

 ```bash
 npm install cascador-ai
 ```
 Ensure you have Node.js installed and, if you plan to use specific LLM providers, their respective SDKs (e.g., `@ai-sdk/openai` for OpenAI).
-Check the [Vercel AI SDK documentation](https://sdk.vercel.ai/) for provider-specific setup details
+Check the [Vercel AI SDK Core documentation](https://sdk.vercel.ai/docs/ai-sdk-core) for provider-specific setup details

 ## Quick Start